DSC-UB/JavaLearningCode/README.md

 # JavaForAndroidDev_DSC-UB
-This Repository is for those who are want to learn android development with the Java Programming Langauge
+This Repository is for those who are want to learn java for android development.

 ## Getting Started
 Students are expected to setup the folowing